 Clinical interests: Infertility, Bladder Problems

-Dr. Jennifer Young works as an urologist in Leesburg, VA, Lansdowne, VA, and Reston, VA.
-In her practice, she is particularly interested in kidney problems, robotic surgery, and prostate cancer.
-Dr. Young is in-network for Medicare insurance.
-She studied medicine at SUNY Upstate Medical University.
-Her medical residency was performed at a hospital affiliated with the University of California, Irvine.
-Dr. Young is conversant in Spanish.
-She is affiliated with Inova Loudoun Hospital.
+Dr. Jennifer Young is a specialist in urology (urinary tract disease).
+She obtained her medical school training at SUNY Upstate Medical University.
+She completed her residency training at a hospital affiliated with the University of California, Irvine.
+She has indicated that her clinical interests include kidney stones, robotic surgery, and prostate cancer.
+Dr. Young accepts the following insurance: Cigna, Medicaid, and Medicare.
+In addition to English, she speaks Spanish.
+Dr. Young is affiliated with Inova Loudoun Hospital.

 Clinical interests: Kidney Stones, Minimally Invasive Surgery, Kidney Problems, Robotic Surgery, Prostate Cancer